-Coimbra is not as well known as other locations in Portugal, such as the Algarve, Lisbon, and Porto.
+Coimbra is not as well known as some other locations in Portugal, such as the Algarve, Lisbon, and Porto.
 However, investors and homebuyers will be pleased to know that Coimbra Portugal real estate has several benefits, not least the affordability and beauty of the region.
 You’ll find many properties for sale in Coimbra at very reasonable prices.

 Why invest in Coimbra Portugal real estate?

-Coimbra is a very attractive city to invest in because the value of real estate is relatively low.
-Investors will be able to find affordable properties on the market and many different property types.
+Coimbra is a very attractive city to invest in because real estate in and around the city is very reasonably priced.
+Investors will find affordable properties on the market and many different property types to choose from.

-As Coimbra is a university town and has many residents living in the city, investors should find their investment in real estate provides stable fixed incomes.
+As Coimbra is a university town and has many residents living in the city, investors should find that their investment in real estate provides a stable fixed income.
 Although properties in Coimbra cannot be rented out for the same prices as properties in Lisbon, investors will still find attractive investment potential.

 Portugal is also one of the safest countries to invest in.
-The country ranks third in the 2021 Global Peace Index – a significant pull factor for investors.
+The country ranks in sixth position in the 2022 Global Peace Index, a significant pull factor for investors.

-There are several different types of properties available in and around Coimbra.
+There are several different property types available in and around Coimbra.
 If you are looking for a historic townhouse, a modern apartment, or a family home, you will be able to find it.

 Outside the city of Coimbra itself, you are in a wonderful part of Portugal.
-With quiet country homes, surrounded by vineyards, farms, and rolling hills, it is the perfect place to relax and unwind.
+With country homes, surrounded by vineyards, farms, and rolling hills, it is the perfect quiet area to relax and unwind.